 The reason for Villanova’s inconsistent, underwhelming year can be cited to a lack of composure and leadership.
 The main seniors on the team, the four Corey’s, are themselves inconsistent, and at totally inopportune times, Villanova seem to string together sequences of empty possessions and defensive breakdowns that take them out of the running.
 That is the most consistent thing about them.
 They have far more talent than a 9 seed, which is worrying for whoever they match up against, for they will know this too.
 If they put it together, they could win a couple of games.
 But they haven’t put it together yet.
 Are they really going to start now?

 Washington, the PAC-10 tournament championsm have balance.
-They have size, athleticism, speed, shooting, offense and defense, all while ranking 3rd in the nation in scoring.
+They have size, athleticism, speed, shooting, offence and defence, all while ranking 3rd in the nation in scoring.
 And they have a lot of future professionals.

 English big man Matthew Bryan-Amaning has more than a little of Englishman Pops Mensah-Bonsu to his game.
 MBA is 6’9, 240, and very athletic, and he will run the court extremely well, crash the glass (normally), and make some shots from 16 feet and in.
 That said, even in his senior season, MBA still has a worrying large knack for mistakes – put more broadly, for all his talents and physical gifts, he is not a very high IQ player.
 He’s also somewhat predictable when creating in the post – 99 times out of 99, MBA is going to employ the spin move, a move which isn’t too hard to take away from him when you know it’s coming.
 And once he gets the ball in the post, he doesn’t (or can’t) pass out of it.